airshipit/airshipctl/CONTRIBUTING.md

 Any issue references should be evaluated within 15 minutes of being uploaded.

+**NOTE** Make sure to carefully divide the work into logical chunks to avoid creating changes that are too large.
+Such practices are discouraged and make code review very difficult.
+Break down the work into components and create a separate change for each component.
+Keep a design document or README to track the overall progress when making a large contribution.
+See [OSF Guidelines](https://docs.openstack.org/contributors/code-and-documentation/patch-best-practices.html#the-right-size) for more information.

 ## Reviewing Changes

 Another great way to contribute to the project is to review changes made by